112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 The French proved, by their acts, that they _are_ “our kind of people”.
 The Germans proved, by their acts, that they are _not_ “our kind of people”.
 Look at the record.
-It's a record of facts, not assumptions, it's a record of deeds, not pretense.
+It’s a record of facts, not assumptions, it’s a record of deeds, not pretense.

-You can't tell what Germany is really like, because you are not seeing Germany: you are seeing a Germany that has been beaten, conquered, and occupied.
+You can’t tell what Germany is really like, because you are not seeing Germany: you are seeing a Germany that has been beaten, conquered, and occupied.
 You are seeing a Germany that has had the arrogance and insolence knocked out of her.
-You can't tell what “the Germans” are really like, because you are seeing Germans who are being forced to obey themselves — under military government.
+You can’t tell what “the Germans” are really like, because you are seeing Germans who are being forced to obey themselves — under military government.

 “Forsake not an old friend, for the new is not comparable unto him”.